icapeli/icapeli-phase_1_project/phase_1_project.md

 Ok, now I need to assign those directors to their respective films.
-To do that,I am going to merge 'director_list_df' with 'by_genre_df' on their shared 'movie_id' column.
+To do that, I am going to merge 'director_list_df' with 'by_genre_df' on their shared 'movie_id' column.
 It's important to merge on 'movie_id' because it is unique to a film.
-Then, I will drop duplucates.
+Then, I will drop duplicates.

 ```python